When I came up with my first guitar lick, using the A minor pentatonic scale in its most commonly used guitar scale pattern, I was over the moon.

 Let me show you how this applies to the above.

-“How can I connect as many scales as possible in a short period of time?”
+“How can I connect as many guitar scales as possible in a short period of time?”

 “Should I be learning more scale patterns or connecting the ones I already know?”